 Any number of municipalities have sought to limit fortune telling, clairvoyance, palmistry, and related activities, contending that such practices amount to attempts to defraud unsuspecting consumers.
-Fortune-telling practitioners counter, however, that such prohibitions violate their First Amendment free expression rights.
+Fortune-telling practitioners counter, however, that such prohibitions violate their First Amendment free-expression rights.
 They argue that these content-based ordinances cannot withstand constitutional scrutiny.

 For years, the courts gave government officials a wide degree of deference in this area.
 In Davis v.
 Ohio (1928), the Ohio Supreme Court upheld a state law regulating fortune telling.
-Responding to a free speech defense, the court replied that “liberty of speech is not license to speak anything that one pleases freed from all criminal or civil responsibility.”
+Responding to a free-speech defense, the court replied that “liberty of speech is not license to speak anything that one pleases freed from all criminal or civil responsibility.”

 In recent years, the courts have viewed restrictions on fortune telling with great skepticism.
 These courts recognize that the laws restrict speech based on content and must survive strict scrutiny.
 In Argello v.
-City of Lincoln (1998), the Eighth Circuit Court of Appeals struck down Lincoln, Nebraska’s fortune-telling ban, finding that the city failed to show any compelling interest in its law.
+City of Lincoln (1998), the 8th U.S. Circuit Court of Appeals struck down a Lincoln, Neb., fortune-telling ban, finding that the city failed to show any compelling interest in its law.

 “Telling fortunes or giving advice based on astrology (without more) is speech-for-profit, not commercial speech,” the court wrote.
 “If the City could ban any statement or belief debunked by science, the First Amendment would be a cruel hoax, more worthy of Orwell’s double-thinking Oceania than the United States of America.”

-While the professional speech doctrine provides authority for governmental regulators, the key question moving forward is whether many ordinances regulating fortune-tellers can survive court scrutiny in the wake of the U.S. Supreme Court’s decision in Reed v.
+While the professional speech doctrine provides authority for governmental regulators, the key question moving forward is whether many ordinances regulating fortune tellers can survive court scrutiny in the wake of the U.S. Supreme Court’s decision in Reed v.
 Town of Gilbert (2015).
 In Reed, the Supreme Court not only reaffirmed but also enhanced the applicability of the content discrimination principle in free-speech cases.

-The development of the professional speech doctrine and the recent decision in Reed present a nuanced picture of First Amendment law for city and county regulators who wish to regulate fortune-tellers.
+The development of the professional-speech doctrine and the recent decision in Reed present a nuanced picture of First Amendment law for city and county regulators who wish to regulate fortune tellers.

-First Amendment commentator Gene Policinski has written that fortune-tellers, astrologers, and the like “ought not to have government looking over their shoulders” because “education, not regulation, would seem a better way of dealing with the future of star-driven prognostication or colored bits of paper that purport to predict.”Send Feedback on this article
+First Amendment commentator Gene Policinski has written that fortune tellers, astrologers, and the like “ought not to have government looking over their shoulders” because “education, not regulation, would seem a better way of dealing with the future of star-driven prognostication or colored bits of paper that purport to predict.”Send Feedback on this article